-Everyday an enormous quantity of information is retrieved from the World Wide Web using search engines, which offer efficient finding and fruition of specific data that is by its nature widely spread across the Internet.
+Search engines are probably the most used and famous information retrieval application, offering efficient finding and fruition of specific information that is by its nature widely spread across the World Wide Web.

 However, most search engines typically exploit simple textual queries to find pertinent documents containing specific weighted keywords via an inverted index, which maps terms to web pages.
 These kind of tools may also take into consideration other parameters such as, for example, language, file type, and usage rights.
 Moreover, a user might want to restrict searches to pages having a specific geographical origin or scope, which, in general, may be different from the physical location of the server hosting the resources to be searched.
 In fact, a user may want to search for specific content from a specific country, such as Italian recipes or, say, mp3 files, or search for a certain keyword in the web when within a certain geographic scope.